Colonosocopy

 What should a patient expect during a colonoscopy procedure?

 Upon arriving for the procedure, a patient will change into a hospital gown and receive sedating medication intravenously through the arm.
 This medication will continue to be administered during the colonoscopy.
-General anesthesia is typically not used for a colonoscopy, however a patienat will be relaxed and lightly asleep during the procedure.
+General anesthesia is typically not used for a colonoscopy, however a patient will be relaxed and lightly asleep during the procedure.
 Once the patient is relaxed, the physician inserts the colonoscope into the rectum and slowly moves the scope through the colon, viewing the interior wall on a nearby monitor for any abnormalities - then pulls the scope back the same route.

 A colonoscopy screening takes about 20 to 30 minutes.
 After the procedure, a patient will spend time in a recovery area while the sedating medication wears off.
 After receiving discharge instructions, a patient will proceed home with the support of their arranged ride.